microsoft/BuildXL/Documentation/Wiki/Frontends/js-misc-options.md

 }
 ```

-Check the [resolver configuration settings](..\..\..\Public\Sdk\Public\Prelude\Prelude.Configuration.Resolvers.dsc) for the full definition.
+Check the [resolver configuration settings](../../../Public/Sdk/Public/Prelude/Prelude.Configuration.Resolvers.dsc) for the full definition.

 The order in which timeouts are applied to projects matters.
 If a project is selected multiple times, the last selection will be the one that takes effect.

 Make sure `timeout` and `warningTimeout` are correctly formatted string.
 Invalid format will cause build failure.
+The argument allows an expression that represents a time duration, like `3s`, `500ms`, `30m`, `1.5h`.
+The allowed suffixes are `ms`, `s`, `m`, `h`, and no suffix is interpreted as an amount in milliseconds.
 In addition, If not provided, the error and warning timeouts will be set to their default values.